joeyskeys/bitto/README.md

 write_description is the interface to write out the scene description that your renderer can consume.
 Note the only parameter for this interface defined here is handler, a file IO handler for you to write out the data.

-feed_api is the interface that is used to feed the data directly into your renderer APIs, python binding to your renderer's c++ data IO interfaces.
+feed_api is the interface that is used to feed the data directly into your renderer APIs, which will be python bindings to your renderer's c++ data IO interfaces.

 Besides these two methods, there're some data fetching methods for you to get data from blender: